BackSlasher/blog.backslasher.net/content/job-guide.md

 ### It doesn't hurt to ask
 If you're really clueless about what went wrong, you can try asking the interviewer, assuming you can contact them.
-**Never** argue with them - they've made their desicion and no good will come from trying to convince them.
+**Never** argue with them - they've made their decision and no good will come from trying to convince them.
 You're only doing this to get information.
 Worst outcome - you'll get no response or some obvious lie.
 Best outcome - you'll get some feedback that can help you better yourself.

 ## When passing interviews